CheatBase/CheatBase/README.md

 ## About the cheats in the database

 The cheats in this database are each manually assigned a category and sometimes a cheat folder name according to a very specific set of guidelines.
+However, I am trying to eliminate the usage of Cheat Folder Name's to better simplify the usage of the database.

 * Cheats only get a cheatFolderName if they meet one of the following conditions:
   * They only apply to a "minigame" found within the ROM.
 This is most games that market themselves as "100-in-1" or "Minigame collection."